What are shaders? Why are they popular in games, animation and films? How are shaders being used in the industry and what's it got to do with music?

 |Fri 2nd||De La Warr Pavilion, Bexhill on Sea|

-Their recent work explored ideas within neuroscience and synaesthesia, an interactive installation experimenting with sound through touch, visuals and movement via augmented reality using sand, commissioned by the National Science and Media Museum.
+Their recent work explored ideas within neuroscience and synaesthesia, an interactive installation experimenting with sound through touch, visuals and movement via augmented reality using sand, commissioned by the National Science and Media Museum and Southbank Centre, London.